bdevz/upwork-automation/docs/MCP_IMPLEMENTATION_SUMMARY.md

 ## Overview

-The MCP (Model Context Protocol) Integration has been successfully implemented for the Upwork Automation System.
+The MCP (Model Context Protocol) Integration has been successfully implemented for the Ardan Automation System.
 This implementation provides AI agent integration with browser contexts, enabling intelligent, context-aware automation strategies that learn and adapt over time.

 ## Components Implemented